There are prayer suggestions at the top of the page: specific prayers are further down.

 May the Word of God dwell in me and guide me, and may it work through me in my daily life.

 For us, members of the church.
 Pray for the indwelling of the Holy Spirit.
 For the fruit of the Spirit to grow in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

-In particular: Sue Kelly, Jo Hepper are admitted as churchwarden’s at St Chad’s for 2022-3; also John Clark and Liz Raven at St Alkmund’s.
-Please pray for them especially in the interregnum: for wisdom, strength and leadership.
+Sue Kelly, Jo Hepper are admitted as churchwarden’s at St Chad’s for 2022-3; also John Clark and Liz Raven at St Alkmund’s.
+Please pray for them: for wisdom, strength and leadership.
 My we all be part of the team of helpers.